This is basically heaven.

 - 1 teaspoon grated orange zest

 - 10 cups 1-inch diced day-old challah bread

 - Maple syrup for serving

-- 1) Grease a 9x13 inch oval baking dish with the butter and set aside.
-In a large bowl, whisk the eggs, half-and-half, 1/3 cup of sugar, brown sugar, vanilla, orange zest, and salt.
+- Grease a 9×13 inch oval baking dish and set aside.
+In a large bowl, whisk the eggs, half-and-half, ⅓ cup of sugar, brown sugar, vanilla, orange zest, and salt.

 - Spread half of the diced bread in the baking dish.
 Spread on the raspberries in one layer.
 Top with the rest of the bread and pour on the egg mixture, pressing lightly to moisten the bread.
 Sprinkle with the remaining 2 tablespoons of sugar, cover with plastic wrap, and refrigerate for 1 hour.
 (If you are making this the day before, leave the assembled dish in the fridge overnight, and continue with the remaining steps once you’re ready to bake.